jithinraju/Log-Analysis/README.md

 Logparser module parses a log file and provides the details as a proper dictionary arranged in a systematic manner

+Copy the logparser.py file to your current working directory for using the loagparser module

 ### Output of logparser will be listed as:

 ```bash